ariefsn/flutter-toolkit/README.md

 ## Toolkit

 > Just a simple toolkit for flutter.
 Some APIs are ready to help manipulate map, string, random, sleep, and media query.
-Hopefully can be useful.

 ### Usage